Gauging the Gauge and Anomaly Resolution: Applications

-\paragraph{Resolving the monopole anomaly; 2-gauge structure.} One may treat monopole Maxwell's theory as a {\it compact $U(1)$ gauge theory} equipped with a quantized Gauss law which forces $A \sim A +2\pi$ to be defined only modulo $2\pi\bbZ$ \cite{Kogan:1995}.
-Alternatively, however, introducing a 2-gauge structure is in fact the most consistent way to treat the monopole \cite{Cordova:2018cvg,Benini_2019}.
+One may treat monopole Maxwell's theory as a {\it {compact $U(1)$ gauge theory}} equipped with a quantized Gauss law which forces $A \sim A +2\pi$ to be defined only modulo $2\pi\bbZ$ \cite{Kogan:1995}.
+Alternatively, however, introducing a 2-gauge structure is in fact the most consistent way to treat the monopole~\cite{Cordova:2018cvg,Benini_2019}.

-The idea is to insert a {\it 2-form} gauge field $\Sigma$ that absorbs the flux of the magnetic monopole.
-This is accomplished by the crucial {\it monopole property}
+The idea is to insert a {\it {2-form}} gauge field $\Sigma$ that absorbs the flux of the magnetic monopole.
+This is accomplished by the crucial {\it {monopole property}}

 which states that the quantized monopole charge ${q}_m\in\bbZ$ is matched by the 2-form gauge field $\Sigma$.
 However, the monopole condition (\ref{eq:mono}) does {\it not} imply the fake-flatness $\Sigma = F$ on the nose, but only up to closed 2-forms.
 We shall abuse notation and write such closed 2-forms as $dL$, which can in general have a non-trivial integral over the surface $S$.